ModUDuke/Causal-Inference-Introduction/chapter2.md

 --- type:NormalExercise lang:r aspect_ratio:62.5 xp:50 skills:1 key:a4ab5d9f9b
-## Unhappiness at Unter: Identifying heterogeneous outcomes - CATEs (2)
+## Unhappiness at Unter: Identifying Heterogeneous Outcomes - CATEs (2)
 Let's further analyze the heterogeneous effect of the treatment on men vs. women in Unter Technologies.
 With the dataframe, `UnterHR`, determine the average treatment effect of reducing the size of Unter's HR department on employee turnover by gender (`Female`).

 *** =instructions